cs3216/cs3216.github.io/coursework/facebook/index.md

   <strong class="milestone-counter">Milestone 14:</strong>
   What is the best technique to stop CSRF, and why?
   What is the set of special characters that needs to be escaped in order to prevent XSS?
-  For each of the above vulnerabilties (SQLi, XSS, CSRF), explain what preventive measures you have taken in your application to tackle these issues.
+  For each of the above vulnerabilities (SQLi, XSS, CSRF), explain what preventive measures you have taken in your application to tackle these issues.
 </div>